 Like any other credit card application, though, your approval will depend on your credit history, income and the information you included in your application.

-How to apply for an instant approval credit card in 4 steps
+How to apply for an instant approval credit card in Canada in 4 steps

 To improve your chances of getting credit cards with instant approval, there are a few steps you’ll need to take to make sure you’ve completed your application properly.

 As you can apply for most instant approval credit cards online and get approved within 60 seconds, it’s important to compare your options before applying.
 Rather than basing your decision on the fact that you could potentially receive approval within 60 seconds, make sure to consider the following:

 - Fees.
 Annual, foreign transaction, balance transfer, late and returned payment fees should all be taken into consideration.